Nate Lowe Player Props: Rangers vs. Rays

-On Monday, Nate Lowe (.293 batting average in his past 10 games, with four doubles, a home run, four walks and three RBI) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
-First pitch is at 8:05 PM ET.
+Nate Lowe -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Taj Bradley on the hill, on July 18 at 8:05 PM ET.

-He racked up two hits (going 2-for-4 with two RBI) in his last appearance against the Guardians.

 Nate Lowe Game Info & Props vs. the Rays